bc-compsci-club/team-tech-project-website/docs/resources/learn.md

 ### Other

 - [**Data Structures Easy to Advanced Course - Full Tutorial from a Google Engineer**](https://www.youtube.com/watch?v=RBSGKlAvoiM)
   Learn and master the most common data structures in this full course from Google engineer William Fiset.
-This course teaches data structures to beginners using high quality animations to represent the data structures visually.
+This course teaches data structures to beginners using high quality animations to represent the data structures visually. _Contributed by Jake Teh Dog#2672_
 - [**GitHub Learning Lab**](https://lab.github.com)
   Grow your skills by completing fun, realistic projects.
 Get advice and helpful feedback from GitHub's friendly Learning Lab bot. _Contributed by Khalid#5042_
 - [**Full Stack Deep Learning**](https://course.fullstackdeeplearning.com)